Gibson Memorial 'egg factory' back in business after a year away - The Vicksburg Post

 “It’s being together, and this year probably more than usual,” she said.
 “Although there are some people who helped in the past probably won’t because of COVID-19.”

-Westbrook said the eggs will be ready by March 26, adding she is going through her list of customers to see if they will be buying an egg this year, but anyone can order an egg by calling 601-636-2605 or 601-415-4428, or by email at gibsonumc@att.net.
+Westbrook said the eggs will be ready by March 26.
+She is going through her list of customers to see if they will be buying an egg this year, but anyone can order an egg by calling 601-636-2605 or 601-415-4428, or by email at gibsonumc@att.net.

 The eggs are $3 each and orders are filled on a first-come, first-served basis.

 Eagle Lake porches to be decorated for St. Patrick’s Day